-There's a reason you should never skip leg day: Your lower-body muscles power all your daily movements from walking to climbing stairs to getting up off the couch.
-Keeping them strong is imperative to staying active while remaining injury-free.
+There's a reason you should never skip leg day: Your lower-body muscles power all your daily movements, like walking, climbing stairs and even getting out of bed.
+Keeping them strong is crucial to staying active while remaining injury-free.

 "You'll be able to walk, climb, run or bike without getting tired quickly," says Mathew Forzaglia, certified personal trainer and founder of Forzag Fitness on the NEOU App.
 "Plus, working out our legs — which is one of our bigger muscle groups — will help us burn more calories, as having more muscle will keep your body burning all day long."